Peter Groth – CEO

 Since 2010, Peter has overseen the growth of Dyslexia Connect to include students and tutors from six different countries.

 Peter manages our team and oversees the daily operations of Dyslexia Connect Online Tutoring.

 We use the Orton-Gillingham Method.
 Orton-Gillingham is a well-respected and highly effective method for teaching children, teens and adults who have dyslexia.
-We have refined and perfected through many years of working with individuals with reading difficulties.
+We have refined and perfected our online tutoring through many years of working with individuals with reading difficulties.
 Our priorities are to make learning effective, engaging and fun!
 We have seen our method work with our students time and time again, and as a result, we teach every new student in our tutoring program with the confidence that we will be able to help them succeed.

 Pauline Piner moved to North Carolina in 1988 as an Exceptional Children’s teacher at Camp LeJeune Dependents’ Schools.
 She became trained in the Orton-Gillingham Method and became a member of the North Carolina Board of the International Dyslexia Association for three years.